 Obtain power from a source that feeds the equipment being controlled such that both the control component and the equipment are powered from the same panel.
 Where equipment is powered from a 460V source, obtain power from the electrically most proximate 120v source fed from a common origin.

 Where control equipment is located inside a new equipment enclosure, coordinate with the equipment manufacturer and feed the control with the same source as the equipment.
-If the equipment’s control transformer is large enough and of the correct voltage to supply the control system it may be used.
+If the equipment’s control transformer is large enough and of the correct voltage to supply the control system, it may be used.
 If the equipment’s control transformer is not large enough or of the correct voltage to supply the controls provide separate transformer

 Where a controller controls multiple systems on varying levels of power reliability (normal, emergency, and/or interruptible), the controller shall be powered by the highest level of reliability served.
 Furthermore, the controller in that condition shall monitor each power type served to determine so logic can assess whether a failure is due to a power loss and respond appropriately.
 A three-phase monitor into a digital input shall suffice as power monitoring.